scalacenter/scala-3-migration-guide/incompat-3.0/wildcard-argument/README.md

 ## Wildcard type argument

-Dotty cannot reduce the application of a higher-kinded abstract type member to the wildcard argument.
+Scala 3 cannot reduce the application of a higher-kinded abstract type member to the wildcard argument.

 For instance: